shelleyolivia/learn-tutorials/network-documentation/solana/tutorials/solana-crowdfund-tutorial.md

 ## Setup

-1. We create a react app.
+1. We create a React app.
 Open your projects directory in the terminal and run

 ```text
 npx create-react-app crowd-funding